dwhieb/dissertation/README.md

 1. [convert corpus to JSON](#converting-the-corpus-to-json)
 1. [remove unwanted data](#removing-unwanted-data)

 Details for accomplishing each of these tasks are given in the sections below.
-At any point you can also delete all the JSON files (but not CoNLL files) generated in this section and start over by running `npm run clear-stats` from the command line.
+You can also perform all the steps in this section by simply running `npm run data` from the command line.

 #### Applying Stand-Off Annotations